HannaKoo/ParsersTartu/Trankit_use.md

 See: https://github.com/nlp-uoregon/trankit/releases/tag/v1.1.0

 Problems:
-- it doesn' write `# text = ...` and ConlluEditor refuses to work with them `General error: Cannot invoke "String.length()" because the return value of "com.orange.labs.conllparser.ConllSentence.getText()" is null`.
+- it doesn't write `# text = ...` and ConlluEditor refuses to work with them `General error: Cannot invoke "String.length()" because the return value of "com.orange.labs.conllparser.ConllSentence.getText()" is null`.
 Even `--relax` option doesn't help.
-- it doesn't put `SpaceAfter=No` in the last column before a stop, and ConlluEditor complains `|incoherent "# text" and forms`.
+- Even if `# text = ...` is added separately, the method doesn't write `SpaceAfter=No` in the last column before a stop, and ConlluEditor complains `|incoherent "# text" and forms`.
+But now it at least works.

-#### Jenna's methods modified:
+### Jenna's methods modified:
 ```python
 # define functions for processing the trankit output format